 7. Collins Flat Beach

-Collins Flat Beach is one of our favourite hidden beaches in Sydney and certainly one of the most picturesque harbour beaches in town.
-It’s flanked by bush views and sandstone cliffs and even has its own private waterfall which is best visited after rainfall.
-The beach is also home to a number of natural rockpools that make for lovely swimming spots.
-Tucked between North Head and Little Manly Cove, this spot is only accessible on foot.
+Collins Flat Beach is one of the best hidden beaches in Sydney and certainly one of the most picturesque natural swimming spots in town.
+Flanked by bush views and sandstone cliffs, it even has its own private waterfall which is best visited after rainfall.
+The beach is also home to several natural rockpools, perfect for a refreshing swim.
+Tucked between North Head and Little Manly Cove, this secluded spot is only accessible on foot.
 Get more information on the NSW National Parks and Wildlife Service website.

 Distance: 45-minute drive to Collins Beach Road